andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md

 One is a prisoner of their own illusion, which is the perception of a social situation, that others might not perceive, nor wish to be part of.

+This game of manipulation, social engineering games, in the work place, at schools, in the domain of love, needs to stop.
+It is time for peace, and enlightenment.
+Becoming aware of what and who we are.
+It is time to give everybody a fair chance at real love.
+How to achieve it, find it, how to get to know other people who they really are, by allowing one self to be part of a one on one conversation with others.
+No longer socialising by default, but a minimal situation in which we see the true other person.
+Then and only then will real love be possible between the persons that should be together.

+Understand that once you have read this, you too are responsible for finding out whether this is true or not.
+Merely the argument of this call to evolving ideas is too vague, is not a reason to not be concerned with finding the truth: You are free and therefore responsible for the choice to evolve the ideas regarding love and how we live together on this planet.
+You have been informed.